coderaiser/putout/packages/plugin-promises/README.md

 }
 ```

-☝️ If you want to override any of it, update `.putout.json` in the root directory of your project.
+☝️ If you want to override any of it, update `.putout.json` in the directory near your files.

 [🦉 Configuration](https://github.com/coderaiser/putout#-configuration) section of 🐊**Putout** documentation tell you more about all configuration options supported.